CTomkys/IAT/docs/README.md

 //YBYB:Created from iat8.js, for Qualtrics
-define(['pipAPI','pipScorer','underscore'], function(APIConstructor, Scorer, _) {

 	/**
 	Created by: Yoav Bar-Anan (baranan@gmail.com).
 Modified by Gal
 	 * @param  {Object} options Options that replace the defaults...